Defining Routes

 })

-export const documentationRoutes = [routerDocs, routerApiDocs]
+export const documentationRoutes = [routerDocs, routerApiDocs] as const

 Now we can include these routes with all of the internal routes your app already uses.